-The Office of Multi-Ethnic Student Education (OMSE)
+The Office of Multi-Ethnic Student Education (OMSE) 1101 Hornbake Library 201 405 5616 or 201 405 5615

-1101 Hornbake Library 301-405-5616 or 405-5615 omse.umd.edu
+301-405-5616 or 301-405-5615 omse.umd.edu

-The Office of Multi-Ethnic Student Education (OMSE) is an academic unit within The Office of Diversity and Inclusion (ODI) at the University of Maryland.
+The Office of Multi-Ethnic Student Education (OMSE) is an academic unit within the Office of Diversity and Inclusion (ODI) at the University of Maryland.
 OMSE serves undergraduate students with academic support programs to increase rates of matriculation, retention, graduation, and overall GPA.
 We recognize the value of multiple histories, beliefs and ethnic backgrounds of our students.
-The majority of students served are American Indian, Asian American,

-African American, Latinx, and multiracial.
+The majority of students served are American Indian, Asian American, African American, Latinx, and multi-racial.